Rajkumar Santoshi: Other projects (1998–2005)

-Setbacks and resurgence (2006-2009)
+Setbacks and resurgence (2006–2009)

 His next venture was the action thriller family drama Family – Ties of Blood (2006) starring Bachchan, Kumar and Bhumika Chawla in lead roles.
 The film opened to negative reviews from critics upon release, and emerged as a commercial disaster at the box-office.

 He next wrote and directed the social action drama Halla Bol (2008) starring Devgn, Vidya Balan and Pankaj Kapur in lead roles.
 The film was based on the life of activist Safdar Hashmi, who was killed by political rivals while performing in a street play (by the name of Halla Bol) in 1989.
 It was shot in 75 days in over 65 locations.
 Halla Bol was panned by critics, with Khalid Mohamed calling it "downright awful" [..] "packed with mind-benders galore."
 The film emerged as his second consecutive commercial disaster at the box-office.

 Santoshi's career prospects improved when he wrote and directed the romantic comedy Ajab Prem Ki Ghazab Kahani (2009) starring Ranbir Kapoor and Katrina Kaif in lead roles.
 The film opened to positive reviews from critics upon release, with particular praise for its direction, story, screenplay, dialogues.
 It emerged as a Semi-Hit at the box-office, grossing ₹103.21 crore (US$12.4 million) worldwide, ranking as the third highest-grossing Hindi film of the year.

-Intermittent work (2010-2023)
+Intermittent work (2010–present)

 After a 4-year hiatus, Santoshi made a comeback with the action comedy Phata Poster Nikhla Hero (2013) starring Shahid Kapoor and Ileana D'Cruz in lead roles.
-The film received mixed reviews from critics upon release and emerged as a commercial failure at the box-office.
+The film received mixed-to-positive reviews from critics upon release and emerged as an average grosser at the box-office.
 After another 10-year hiatus, Santoshi made a comeback in 2023 with two diverse ventures – the historical Gandhi Godse – Ek Yudh and the romantic comedy Bad Boy.
 Both the films opened to mixed-to-negative reviews upon release, and emerged as commercial disasters at the box-office.

-Present work (2024-present)

-Since 2024, he is directing an ambitious big budget period drama film, Lahore 1947 starring Sunny Deol, Preity Zinta and Shabana Azmi.
+Since 2024, he is directing an ambitious big budget period drama film, Batwara 1947 starring Sunny Deol, Preity Zinta and Shabana Azmi.
 The film is produced by Aamir Khan.

 He will next direct the upcoming film Jaat 2, starring Sunny Deol.
-Its shooting will begin in 2026 and it will be released in 2027.
+Its shooting will begin in late 2026 and it will be released in 2027.

+Personal life

+Santoshi currently lives with his wife Manila and children; Ram and Tanisha.